-When the Deficit Reduction Act of 2005 was signed into law it required states that partner with the federal government’s Medicaid program to require a five-year lookback on uncompensated transfers.
-This simply means that if a person applies for Medicaid the state must ask if the applicant had given away money in the previous five years.
-If the person did give away money, the state can deny Medicaid services for a time period depending on how much was given away, who it was given to and for what purpose.
+When the Deficit Reduction Act of 2005 was signed into law, it required states that partner with the federal government’s Medicaid program to require a five-year lookback on uncompensated transfers.
+This simply means that if a person applies for Medicaid, the state must ask if the applicant had given away money in the previous five years.
+If the person did give away money, the state can deny Medicaid services for a period of time that depends upon how much was given away, who it was given to, and for what purpose.

 While Mary did not have a long time period between gifting and needing care, some people do.
-In hoping to protect assets for Medicaid purposes they may expect to wait at least the full five years.
-Those people can use planning and gifting tools such as irrevocable trusts to protect the assets which is often safer than gifting outright to children.
-But this kind of planning should take into consideration many different issues that could arise from the gifting.
+In hoping to protect assets for Medicaid purposes, they may expect to wait at least the full five years.
+Those people can use planning and gifting tools – such as irrevocable trusts – to protect their assets.
+This is often safer than gifting outright to children, but such planning should take into consideration many different issues that could arise from gifting.

-On a side note, we find that many people mistakenly believe even with the lookback period they can give $14,000 (in 2017).
-This kind of gifting is not a Medicaid allowance but an IRS estate tax rule.
+As a side note, we find that many people mistakenly believe even with the lookback period, they can give $14,000 (in 2017).
+This kind of gifting is not a Medicaid allowance, but rather an IRS estate tax rule.
 According to IRS, you can give up to that amount to another individual in a given year without having to file a gift tax return.
-That rule has nothing to do with Medicaid laws and rules.
-Both are for very different purposes.
+That rule has nothing to do with Medicaid laws and rules because both fulfill very different purposes.

-The Five Year Lookback can be a confusing issue but most of the time solutions can be found.
+The Five-Year Lookback can be a confusing issue, but solutions can be found most of the time.
 Not all uncompensated gifts are bad.
 Medicaid rules allow for gifts in certain circumstances and to specific people.
 The rules also allow for asset protection in a variety of ways.
-Before giving a gift to protect assets it is best to obtain the advice of a qualified elder law attorney.
+Before giving a gift to protect assets, it is best to obtain the advice of a qualified elder law attorney.
 Our office provides asset protection consults to help people determine the best option for them.
 We are often able to help people protect assets even within the five year lookback period.

 By, April Hill